oncalladvisors/octobercms-nginx-docker/Readme.md

 * option xdebug - Enable with the env variable `ENABLE_XDEBUG=1`
 * a lot of environment variable options (stolen from `https://github.com/Dragontek/octobercms`).
 See "October variable options" below.
 * composer and october:up is run on container startup (see 02-run-composer.sh).
-* symlink plugins and themes into october src.
+* (optional) symlink plugins and themes into october src.
 This means you do your development in `conf/plugins` not `src/plugins`.
+You can do this by setting env variable `SYMLINK_PLUGINS=1` and `SYMLINK_THEMES=1`.
+NOTE, enabling this will delete the respective plugin/themes folder in the src folder.

 ## Some things I addded on top of `richarvey/nginx-php-fpm`: